 probes are present, covering the two exons.
 Two probes are included covering exon 1 of the POU3F4

-gene, as well as 7 probes targeting the conserved regions up to 1 Mb upstream of POU3F4
+gene, as well as seven probes targeting the conserved regions up to 1 Mb upstream of POU3F4

 .
-This probemix contains probes for each exon of the WFS1
+This probemix contains nine probes for the WFS1

 .
 In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences are available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com